zio/zio/docs/datatypes/sync/reentrantlock.md

 title: "ReentrantLock"
 ---

-A `ReentrantLock` is a synchronization data type that may be locked multiple times by the same fiber.
-When a fiber locks a reentrant lock, it will become the owner of that lock.
-Other threads cannot obtain the lock unless the lock owner unlocks the lock.
-As the lock is reentrant, the lock owner can call the lock again, multiple times.
+A `ReentrantLock` is a lock which can be acquired multiple times by the same fiber.
+When a fiber acquires (`lock`) a reentrant lock, it will become the owner of that lock.
+Other threads cannot obtain the lock unless the lock owner releases (`unlock`) the lock.
+As the lock is reentrant, the lock owner can call the `lock` again, multiple times.

 When a fiber attempt to acquire the lock using `ReentrantLock#lock` one of the following cases will happen: